 most notorious hacker groups

-The stereotypical impression of a ‘hacker’ or ‘cybercriminal’ often features lone hooded figure operating from a basement, preying on the elderly through phone and email spam.
+The stereotypical impression of a ‘hacker’ or ‘cybercriminal’ often features a lone hooded figure operating from a basement, preying on the elderly through phone and email spam.

 However, cybercrime is big business.
 There are a range of powerful hacker groups with intricate structures and sophisticated tools that pose a significant threat to individuals, businesses, and even entire nations.